DonnieTD/Liminal/ReadMe.md

 Primary artifacts:
 - ScopeLifetime
 - VariableLifetime
-- ShadowReport
 - UseReport
-- Diagnostic
+- Structural violations

 Analysis is pure, replayable, and repeatable.

-Stage 3 ends at:
+Stage 3 answers:
-- structural correctness
-- temporal correctness
-- name and lifetime validity

-No value reasoning.
+- Is the execution structurally well-formed?
+- Are scopes nested correctly?
+- Are lifetimes respected?

 ---

-## Stage 4: Constraint Engine (Planned)
+## Stage 4: Constraint Engine

 Responsibility:
 What semantic rules must hold?

-This stage introduces constraints, not execution.
+This stage introduces constraints, not diagnostics.

+Constraints express facts about semantic reality, independent of presentation or UX.

 Examples:
-- type compatibility
-- definite assignment
-- return-path completeness
-- control-flow soundness
+- a variable use must have a declaration
+- a declaration may not redeclare in the same scope
+- a declaration may not shadow a parent binding
+- a use may not occur after scope exit

+Constraints are:
+- derived from the World timeline
+- independent of reporting
+- stable across tooling

 Primary artifacts:
+- ConstraintArtifact
-- Constraint graphs
+- ConstraintKind
-- Constraint violations
+- Constraint sets derived from execution
-- Justification traces

 ---

-## Stage 5: Artifact Layer (Planned)
+## Stage 5: Artifact Layer (Next)

 Responsibility:
 Make meaning stable.

 This layer:
+- attaches stable identity and provenance to semantic facts
+- connects constraints back to source structure
-- defines stable schemas for all artifacts
+- defines versioned, serializable artifacts

-- version-controls semantic output
-- enables serialization and tooling
+This is where analysis becomes tooling-grade.

 Primary artifacts:
-- JSON schemas
-- Binary snapshots
+- Source-anchored diagnostics
-- Artifact diffs
+- Artifact schemas
+- Stable semantic IDs

 ---